LuLucsu/lulucsu-academic/content/featured/article1/index.md

 publication: Submitted
 publication_short: To appear

-abstract: The splitting field SF(Γ) of a mixed graph Γ is the smallest field extension of Q which contains all eigenvalues of the Hermitian adjacency matrix of Γ. The extension degree [SF(Γ):Q] is called the algebraic degree of Γ. In this paper, we determine the splitting fields and algebraic degrees of mixed Cayley graphs over abelian groups.
+abstract: The splitting field $SF(\Gamma)$ of a mixed graph $\Gamma$ is the smallest field extension of Q which contains all eigenvalues of the Hermitian adjacency matrix of Γ. The extension degree [SF(Γ):Q] is called the algebraic degree of Γ. In this paper, we determine the splitting fields and algebraic degrees of mixed Cayley graphs over abelian groups.
 This generalizes the main results of [K. Mönius, Splitting fields of spectra of circulant graphs, J. Algebra 594(15) (2022) 154--169] and [M. Kadyan, B. Bhattacharjya, Integral mixed Cayley graphs over abelian groups, Electron.
 J. Combin.
 28(4) (2021) \#P4.46].
 # Summary.
 An optional shortened abstract.

 summary: Get the splitting fields of mixed Cayley graphs over abelian groups.